 Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

-latcontrol — by Christian Blötner, a year ago
+latcontrol — by Christian Blötner, 2 years ago

 Evaluation of the Role of Control Variables in Structural Equation Models